pagkly/Zed/Investopedia3/What Is Heavy Industry.md

 What Is Heavy Industry?
 ## What Is Heavy Industry?

-Heavy industry relates to a type of business that typically carries a high capital cost (capital-intensive), high [barriers to entry](https://www.investopedia.com/terms/b/barrierstoentry.asp), and low transportability.
+Heavy industry relates to a type of business that typically carries a high capital cost (capital-intensive), high [[barriers to entry]](https://www.investopedia.com/terms/b/barrierstoentry.asp), and low transportability.
 The term "heavy" refers to the fact that the items produced by "heavy industry" used to be products such as iron, coal, oil, ships, etc. Today, the reference also refers to industries that disrupt the environment in the form of pollution, deforestation, etc.

 ### Key Takeaways